Information for LVNS

 - Pre-requisites, documentation, requirements and application process are the same as the Generic RN Program.

-- In addition applicants will need a current Vocational Nursing License from a regionally accredited school.
+- In addition applicants will need a current Vocational Nursing License from an accredited VN program.

 - Upon being admitted, applicants must successfully pass the Nursing 518 course offered in the summer session before entry into the second semester courses.
 Starting semester may be the following fall or spring semester.